wdfox/DevOpsWithAPIM/README.md

 In the current portal-driven experience, the UI uses JavaScript to make a series of REST calls to the Azure API, covering all the steps for importing an HTTP-triggered Function as an API in API Management.
 This process can be automated and repeated as part of a deployment pipeline and packaged as an Action or Pipeline Task for users around the world.

 ### ToDo
-- Decide on language (stick with Python vs. switch to JS)
 - Refactor code for readability
 - Add error handling
 - Add unit testing
-- Decide on a primary DevOps platform (GH Actions vs. ADO Pipelines)
 - Add handling for inputs
 - Add output/logs
 - Add assets for publishing